Financial stability is an attainable goal – and we can help

 There are many myths circulating about budgeting, let’s clear up a few common misconceptions.

-Budgeting = denying yourself everything.
+Budgeting = Denying yourself everything

 Budgeting requires an accounting background.

 Not true!
 Budgeting does require that you have a basic understanding of where your money goes and a determination to match your spending to your priorities.
-There are several simple ways to take control of your finances, such a using an envelope system.
+There are several simple ways to take control of your finances, such as using an envelope system.